 The French Language

-The French language, which is probably known as the most romantic language in the world, is spoke by approximately 275 million people worldwide.
-French had been an official language of about 25 countries worldwide at the start of the 21st century.
-Some of these countries include France, Corsica, Canada, Belgium, Switzerland, Monaco along with several countries in Africa such as Morocco, Tunisia and Cameroon.
-French is also spoken in the US, UK, Benin, Burkina Faso, Burundi, Central African Republic, Chad, Congo (Brazzaville/Kinshasa), Cote d’Ivoire (Ivory Coast), Djibouti, Equatorial, Guinea, Gabon, Madagascar, Malia, Mauritania, Niger, Rwanda, Senegal and Togo.
+The French language, which is probably known as the most romantic language in the world, is spoken by approximately 275 million people worldwide.
+French had been the official language of about 25 countries worldwide at the start of the 21st century.
+Some of these countries include France, Corsica, Canada, Belgium, Switzerland, and Monaco along with several countries in Africa such as Morocco, Tunisia and Cameroon.
+French is also spoken in the US, UK, Benin, Burkina Faso, Burundi, Central African Republic, Chad, Congo (Brazzaville/Kinshasa), Cote d’Ivoire (Ivory Coast), Djibouti, Equatorial Guinea, Gabon, Madagascar, Malia, Mauritania, Niger, Rwanda, Senegal and Togo.
 Other countries such as Vietnam, Laos, Cambodia and creole French speakers use standard French.
 Additionally, many countries around the world have French immersion schools, teaching students entirely in French.

 History of French